 Traditional indigenous and Malay paintings that depict deities, animals, country scenes, and local lore are available at art galleries and handicraft stores.
-These beautiful works of art are unique décor pieces and wonderful gifts.
+These beautiful works of art are unique décor pieces and wonderful gifts to buy from Malaysia.

 6. Rice Wine

-Traditionally brewed rice wine like Lihing, Hiing, Tuak, and Tapi are sold in villages and street markets.
+Traditionally brewed rice wine like Lihing, Hiing, Tuak, and Tapi are sold in villages and street markets of Malaysia.
 The refreshing, earthy taste of the brews are unmatched – pair them with local Malay delicacies to get the party started!

 7. White Coffee and Tea

-The coffee and tea plantations at the Highlands provide high-quality artisan teas and white coffee that are rich and flavourful.
+The coffee and tea plantations of Cameron Highlands provide high-quality artisan teas and white coffee that are rich and flavourful.
 Organic, fair-trade options are available at local stores.
 We recommend sampling the tea leaves and coffee beans before purchasing them.

-Asian spices like turmeric, saffron, cumin, cinnamon, and others can be purchased at a steal in local markets.
+Asian spices like turmeric, saffron, cumin, cinnamon, and others can be bought as souvenirs from Malaysia.
 Pick up these delicious powders to spice up your kitchen and bring the taste of Asia to your home!

-Pearls harvested from the coast of Sabah find their way into beautifully crafted jewellery in local markets.
+Pearls harvested from the coast of Sabah find their way into beautifully crafted jewellery in local markets of Malaysia.
 Encased in gold and other precious metals, one can find earrings, necklaces, brooches, and rings at reasonable prices in Malaysia.